 During this two-week rotation, residents actively participate in the care of patients presenting to the UAMS Hospital Emergency Department and Walk-in-Clinic.
 UAMS serves as a Level 4 trauma center; thus residents are exposed to a wide variety of emergency medical situations, from sprained ankles to major trauma.
 The GPR residents are often assigned one-on-one with an Emergency Medicine physician to maximize their rotation.

 This two-week rotation is spent on service with the Department of Otolaryngology.
 The GPR resident will be primarily assigned to the head and neck cancer team.
 They will follow patients undergoing multidisciplinary management for head and neck cancer.
 Time will be spent in radiation oncology and medical oncology.
 Residents will observe and participate in numerous outpatient surgery procedures at the UAMS Otolaryngology clinic and operating rooms.
 Residents will participate in the care of hospitalized patients from admission to discharge.
-The GPR residents are required to participate in at least five operating room cases.

 During this rotation, residents actively participate in the care of surgery patients via assignment to the Department of Anesthesiology at the UAMS Hospital.
 Residents receive experience in physical evaluation of the pre-anesthetic patient, starting and maintaining intravenous lines, oral and nasal intubation, monitoring vital signs, maintaining optimum airways, utilizing various equipment and instrumentation for monitoring the anesthetized patient, and patient recovery.

-Pediatric Dentistry—2 block rotations of 2 weeks each
+Pediatric Dentistry—2 weeks

-The GPR resident spends four weeks at Arkansas Children’s Hospital Dental Clinic.
+The GPR resident spends two weeks at Arkansas Children’s Hospital Dental Clinic.
 During this time, they perform both comprehensive and emergency treatment for pediatric and adult special needs dental inpatients and outpatients.
 Emphasis is placed upon prevention of oral disease in the child and adolescent, management of dental emergencies, and treatment of the phobic or disruptive patient via behavioral management, inhalation analgesia, or general anesthesia.

 The 12th Street clinic currently sees an underserved population, and the dental clinic will also see this same type of patient population.
 The residents will treat these dental patients and provide a much-needed service for the community.

-Harmony Health Clinic—10 days throughout the year
+Endodontics—12 days throughout the year